rjbernaldo/katalog/README.md

 # `katalog`
-My personal reviewer for learning computer science concepts
+A reviewer for learning computer science concepts